 What different types of birth control are available?

-In the United States, more than 20 different birth control methods are available.
-Each method has advantages and disadvantages, and no method (other than total abstinence) completely eliminates the risk of pregnancy.
+In the United States, more than twenty different birth control methods are available.
+Each method has advantages and disadvantages, and no method completely eliminates the risk of pregnancy.
 Some of these methods are free, some can be purchased over-the-counter, and others require a prescription from a healthcare provider.

 A method that works for one person may not work well for another.
 This is why it is very important to select a method(s) that works well for you and your partner(s).
 If you find a method that you are comfortable with, you will be more likely to use it correctly and consistently, which helps make it more effective.

 Some methods of birth control require a prescription from a healthcare provider, including the pill, patch, ring, injection (shot), IUD, diaphragm, and cervical cap.

 - If you already have a current prescription for one of these methods, you can have it filled at the Purdue University Pharmacy (RHPH 118).
 Please call the pharmacy staff (765-494-1374) to see if a written prescription is needed or if the prescription can be transferred from your current pharmacy.